 While Surfshark offers more than 1040 servers, Windscribe only offers 10 server locations with the free plan.
 In terms of security features, Windscribe offers AES-256 encryption to secure your online presence.

-Although being quite secure for a free VPN, we don’t like the fact that it doesn’t work with US Netflix and other streaming services.
+Although being quite secure for a free New Zealand VPN, we don’t like the fact that it doesn’t work with US Netflix and other streaming services.
 However, on the bright side, Windscribe does support torrents, which is great for users looking to anonymously download torrents in New Zealand.

 If we talk about logs, Windscribe does store some personal information.
 However, the provider claims to purge all collected user information like username, server, and bandwidth three minutes after your VPN session ends.